 Sea salt tips

-- Drink it- For an inexpensive alternative to sugary electrolyte drinks like Vitamin Water and Gatorade, try adding a pinch of sea slt and a squeeze of lemon to your water anytime including for better absorption on hot days, when working out, or when recovering from illness.
+- Drink it- For an inexpensive alternative to sugary electrolyte drinks like Vitamin Water and Gatorade, try adding a pinch of sea salt and a squeeze of lemon to your water anytime including for better absorption on hot days, when working out, or when recovering from illness.

 - Give it to baby – Though the common advice is to not salt baby’s food before the age of two, high quality sea salt is completely safe for babies and young children.
-In fact, a pinch of good salt on their food will provide baby with much needed micro-mineral and help them to digest proteins and carbohydrates.
+In fact, a pinch of good salt on their food will provide baby with much needed micro-minerals and help them to digest proteins and carbohydrates.